The Best Half & Open Face Helmets You Can Buy [Updated Q1 2022]

 Built around a Z-compound enriched Super Fiber Laminate shell, the Arai Ram-X is both tough and lightweight.
 Inside, the helmet boasts multiple-foam interiors, removable and replaceable cheek pads, and a practical VAS-Z Pro Shade sun shield.
 Ventilation is provided by Arai’s celebrated Corsair X ventilation system, complemented with side cowl exhausts for optimized airflow.

-As a premium option, we do with that Arai would consider branching out into using more advanced construction and safety methods, such as a MIPS system.
-Still, Arai is one of the most reliable names in the business with years of experience making quality helmets, so they do know what they’re doing.
+Being a premium option, Arai uses more advanced construction and safety methods, such as a MIPS system.
+Arai is one of the most reliable names in the business with years of experience making quality helmets, they do know what they’re doing.
 No matter which way you look at it, the Arai Ram-X is an advanced helmet that offers a premium riding experience to anyone who wears one.

 If you absolutely need to have a half helmet, then Bell has you covered.
 The preferred skid-lid of many a cruiser rider, the Pit Boss has been around in one form or another for decades, as it is one of the original shapes that Bell started to make back in the 1960s.
 Fret not that this helmet is made out of the 1960s materials, however.

 This lid is made out of what Bell labels as TriMatrix material: Fiberglass, carbon fiber, and Kevlar.
 It has a flip-down sun visor hidden behind the peak, and even includes speaker pockets in the ear guards so you can fit a comms device to the helmet.